mrekin/detectron2_cpu_img/README.md

 * _geodata_ - to return reverse geodecoding using exif GPS data (False is default, any other value is eq True) by https://nominatim.openstreetmap.org
 * _lang={language_code}_ - used for _geodata_ and _translate_ ('en' is default)
 * _translate_ - to return objects and segments array (`objectsAndSegments_{lang}` object), translated to target language (False is default, any other value is eq True)
+* _segmentation_ - in api/v1.0/imgrecognize image segmentation can be turned off.
+* _facerecognition_ - to return faces data, works if _segmetation_ find persons on image, or for any image if senmentation is off.
 `curl --request POST -F "file=@IMG.JPG" localhost:5000/api/v1.0/imgrecognize/?exif=False&autorotation&rotation=90`

 ### Responce example